GoogleCloudPlatform/community/tutorials/compute-quickstart.md

 ## Set up the frontend instance

-In this section, you install the dependedncies for the web app and then install and run the frontend web app.
+In this section, you install the dependencies for the web app and then install and run the frontend web app.

 ### Connect to the instance

-Cnnect to the VM with SSH: Enter the zone and name of the instance you created.
+Connect to the VM with SSH:

 ```bash
 gcloud compute --project "{{project-id}}" ssh --zone [frontend-zone] [frontend-name]